It’s not immediately clear if Johnson’s baby shampoo is vegan based on the ingredients list:

 Side note: Johnson & Johnson is effectively the same as “Johnson’s” if you were wondering.

 So, Johnson’s Baby Shampoo is not vegan, and it won’t be until they stop testing on animals.
+This is the same issue with Johnson’s baby powder.

 You can typically find vegan baby shampoos online or in more specialized “health” stores, although you’ll pay a bit more.